Updated March 13, 2023

 Below are the detailed steps for installing Perl and Padre.

-Step 4: Click on save file, once you see the below pop up.
+Step 4: Click on save the file once you see the below pop up.

 Step 8: Select where the program’s shortcut should be placed and click Next.